 Most guests spend three to four nights in the reserve, which also is our recommended length of stay.
 We do not recommend a stay shorter than two nights.

 Are children allowed on safari?

-Many lodges do not allow children on safari (for safety reasons) and the number or rooms suitable for families is extremely limited.
-Child policies differ from lodge to lodge and may exclude children younger than 16 years old, younger than 12 years old or younger than 6 years old.
+Many lodges do not allow children on safari (for safety reasons) and the number of rooms suitable for families is extremely limited.
+Child policies differ from lodge to lodge and may exclude children younger than 16 years old, younger than 12 years old, or younger than 6 years old.
 Some properties will allow children to join safaris if a private game drive vehicle is being booked (at an additional cost).
 Other lodges offer a dedicated children programme for young visitors (most notably Sabi Sabi Bush Lodge); whereas other lodges offer a baby sitting service.